objcio/articles/2014-12-10-debugging.md

 (SEL) $1 = "dismissViewControllerAnimated:completion:"
 ```

-**Arm64** is similar to armv7, however since there are more registers available, the whole range of `$x0` to `$x7` is used to pass over variables, before falling back to `$sp`.
+**Arm64** is similar to armv7, however since there are more registers available, the whole range of `$x0` to `$x7` is used to pass over variables, before falling back to the stack register `$sp`.

-You can learn more about stack layout for [x86](http://eli.thegreenplace.net/2011/02/04/where-the-top-of-the-stack-is-on-x86/), [x86-64](http://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64/) and of course in [AMD's official ABI draft](http://www.x86-64.org/documentation/abi.pdf).
+You can learn more about stack layout for [x86](http://eli.thegreenplace.net/2011/02/04/where-the-top-of-the-stack-is-on-x86/), [x86-64](http://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64/) and of course in the [AMD64 ABI Draft](http://www.x86-64.org/documentation/abi.pdf).

 ### Using the runtime